 In 2019,The Maggie’s Centre and Dow Jones Architects commissioned a series of plates, bowls and mugs for the new and stunning Maggie’s Centre, Cardiff.
 After working meticulously for several months testing and measuring, the final sizes and designs were decided and the collection was born.
 Check out the project or some of the towers created from this series.

 Since then, I have added other pieces to this collection, but the initial design is the same.
 As I throw each bowl, plate or cup on the potters wheel, not only do I think about the final design and what that tower will look like, but I also consider the people who will use them, what it’s like to unpack and stack each section back together, how the pieces feel when they're held in the hand and how they might look and function when food is served in them.

 ..Info about Studies and Separated will be updated soon

-After visiting Berlin in 2013 and witnessing Brutalist concrete architecture, I have been developing functional, stacked ware in my Cardiff studio, exploring both modern and Brutalist constructed forms.
+Since visiting Berlin in 2013 and observing Brutalist concrete architecture, I have been designing and creating functional, stacked ware in my Cardiff studio, exploring both modern and Brutalist constructed forms.

 How They're Made

 Meticulously thrown on the potters wheel, every piece I create is hand-crafted using my specially blended stoneware clay, developed to achieve a concrete colour and feel.

 With a fastidious approach to the throwing and turning processes, I use weighing scales, calipers and measuring sticks to ensure that the stacked pieces are uniform and fit well with each other.